timothychu99/CSE151A_Group_Project/README.md

 3: Answer the questions: Where does your model fit in the fitting graph? and What are the next models you are thinking of and why?

-The KNN model fits in the fitting graph in regards to k being the model complexity with higher k values being higher model complexity to be close to the ideal range.
-This is because when testing with increasing k values, we saw that it plateaus at a testing error of around 0.39.
-For proof, please check the [KNN_accuracy_results.txt](./KNN_accuracy_results.txt)

-The SVM model fits in the fitting graph in regards to the model complexity with a higher polynomial SVM being higher model complexity to be at the ideal range.
+The SVM model overall has a higher model complexity than KNN, so it would be further to the right in the fitting graph.
+In regards to the model complexity, a higher polynomial SVM would also indicate a higher model complexity.
 From the classification reports, with increasing polynomials, it fully plateaued at testing accuracy of 0.72 for all polynomials greater or equal to 2.
 This is equal to a testing error of 0.28.
 For the Linear SVM model, the testing accuracy was a 0.74 which is equivalent to a testing error of 0.26, which is the lowest error we see from testing the SVM models.
 For proof, please check [SVM_accuracy_results.txt](./SVM_accuracy_results.txt)

+Next, we are thinking that we could perform PCA on our dataset.
+Since a lot of the features are related to each other, both in terms of type of movement (acceleration and gyroscope) and origin of data (left or right hand), they might be better explained by principal components rather than as separate features.

 4: Update your README.md to include your new work and updates you have all added.
 Make sure to upload all code and notebooks.
 Provide links in your README.md